 The COVID-19 Pandemic continues to devastate families across the globe.
-Our screens were filled our screens with images of loved ones standing outside windows – trying to hold on to the hope that they would be reunited with those in nursing home care.
+Our screens were filled with images of loved ones standing outside windows – trying to hold on to the hope that they would be reunited with those in nursing home care.
 For many, this reconnection with loved ones never came to fruition.
 In fact, CDC data revealed that in early Fall 2020, almost a fourth of all COVID-19 related deaths in the United States were nursing home residents and staff.

 For me, the statistic wasn’t just numbers.
 My mother, who suffered from a chronic illness that affected her physical and neurologic status was placed in a similar care facility to build strength prior to having surgery.
 I can remember when she called me begging to be released from her confinement.
 Worried, I ran to the nursing home and for a moment I was able to stand outside her window and witness the confusion and panic across her face.
 When I attempted to interact with the nursing home staff to find out what was going on, their answers were limited at best.
 At worst, they were unavailable due to the demand placed on the facility.
 I was angry and frustrated at their—and my—helplessness.